 Following a divorce, if no children are involved, knowing what your former spouse may be up to is not your right and neither is who they choose to spend time with.
 Staying away from their business is best, and you may wish to inform your former spouse that you expect the same from them.
 Over the long run, both of you will be happier.

-This update is provided by the firm and Miami family law lawyers of Rafool, LLC.
+This update is provided by the Miami divorce lawyers at Rafool, LLC.
 We have a strong reputation throughout Florida and we have numerous years of experience representing clients involved in complex divorce cases as well as other family law matters.
 Should you have any domestic or family issue, we are here to assist you by providing educated advice and skilled, professional advocacy.
-Call 305-567-9400 to speak with one of our family law attorneys Miami.
+Call 305-567-9400 to speak with one of our attorneys.